December 19, 2018 5 min read

 A: The most recognizable difference at a glance is the new clasp.
 The old one wasn’t “bad”, per se, but I guess it was a bit pedestrian, and some felt it was a letdown given how good the Subs are otherwise

-The original bracelet had an oyster style, with c-shaped links and center-sections offset from the outer sections (rather than centered between them).
+The original bracelet had an 3-link bracelet style, with c-shaped links and center-sections offset from the outer sections (rather than centered between them).
 We re-shaped the links’ profiles to be ovoid, trimmed 1mm off their overall length (shorter links generally equal greater comfort), and re-positioned the center-sections, so that rather than all three links moving together as a single piece, only pivoting at one end, now the center links can move independently at both ends, which makes for much better articulation, and more comfort.

 Q: What are some of the unique features of the NTH Subs’ designs?